MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-policy-tips-reference.md

 - Ukraine Passport Number (Domestic)
 - Ukraine Passport Number (International)

-Please note that custom sensitive information types will also be detected in addition to the above out-of-the-box sensitive information types
+Note that custom sensitive information types will also be detected in addition to the above out-of-the-box sensitive information types

 ## Support Matrix for DLP policy tips across Microsoft apps